Isuru-rana/j1939-ESP32/README.md

 ### Quick Start: PlatformIO

 I have yet to crack the nut to make platformio work smoothly with local libraries.
 Therefore, usage in this context is complicated.
-See `test/arduino/lcmd_sink`
+See [test Arduino LCMD](test/arduino/lcmd_sink/README.md)

-TBD create instructions for making a new project from scratch

 ### Other Quick Snippets